localjo/quotable-wp/readme.txt

 == Changelog ==

+= 0.8 =
+* Added settings to WP Dashboard which allow plugin functionality to be selectively disabled site-wide.
+* Added post options which allow plugin functionality to be selectively disabled per post.
+* Cleaned up whitespace in code.
+* Changed license from GPL to MIT
 = 0.7 =
 * Fixed issue where plugin was stripping out HTML inside of blockquotes.
 * Refactored some code